openebs/openebs/k8s/upgrades/0.9.0-1.0.0/README.md

 ### Upgrading OpenEBS Operator CRDs and Deployments:

-The upgrade steps vary depending on the way OpenEBS was installed, select one of the following:
+Upgrade steps vary depending on the way OpenEBS was installed.
+Below are the possible ways:

-##### Install/Upgrade using kubectl (using openebs-operator.yaml):
+#### Upgrade using kubectl (using openebs-operator.yaml):

+**Use this mode of upgrade only if OpenEBS was installed using openebs-operator.yaml.**

 **The sample steps below will work if you have installed OpenEBS without modifying the default values in openebs-operator.yaml.
 If you have customized it for your cluster, you will have to download the 1.0.0 openebs-operator.yaml and customize it again**